 Submit your SEO questions to Google for upcoming short Q&A videos

-Google hasn't produced short-form SEO video Q&As for three years, but now they're looking to start it back up again.
+Google hasn't produced short-form SEO video answers for three years, but now they're looking to start it back up again.

 Google is asking webmasters and SEOs to submit their short SEO questions so the search giant can begin producing short question-and-answer videos again.
 Google indicated its plans via a post on Twitter:

 The form to submit your questions is available over here.
 It asks you for “your burning question,” your name, your location and any comments you’d like to add.